-Watermarking (or fingerprinting or stamping) digital images is a new topic in the security domain.
-Roughly, this technology consists in hiding an invisible and robust mark into an image.
+The new techniques of watermarking (or fingerprinting or stamping) digital images consists in hiding an invisible and robust mark into an image.
 This information should be sufficient to identify the copyright owner of the image: watermarked images can be traced to find their originator or their owner.
-This is clearly recognized of importance in the context of World Wild Web publishing.
-The given state of-the-art does not allow copyright owners to protect their images after diffusion, and many services are blocked in their development because of the ease of reproduction of digital data.
+The current technology does not enable copyright owners to protect their images, and many services are blocked in their development.